Thinking like Apple’s recycling robots: Toward the activation of responsibility in a postenvironmentalist world

 Our research suggests that Apple’s technocratic scheme to deal with broken/used phones is just one of the many strategies at present to deal with waste, pushing repair and refurbishment actors out and thus stabilizing a hegemony of shredding.
 As indicated, this is not only this particular company’s endeavour.
 The recycling robots rather help illuminate a global trend.
 Electronic waste has been hitting the news as a major global issue since the early 2000s, coming into prominence also by way of dramatic NGO storylines on illegal global exports of waste (Puckett et al., 2002).
 Since then (and in fact beginning with the negotiation of the original Basel convention from 1989) we can see a political shift toward the establishment of an infrastructure of high-tech recycling.
 Technocratic means of grappling with the e-waste issue have become an end of their own, while reappearing news reports on the dramatic scenes of so-called amateurish recycling practices in the global south emphasize the need to stick to high-tech means-ends.

 So, how does dis/assembly contribute to the understanding of postenvironmentalism?
 Returning to the postenvironmentalist, Vogel, we remind ourselves of the importance of exploring the concrete sociotechnical issues surrounding the production of responsibility and how this can be activated.
-He points out vividly that focusing on individual human beings and what they should do with regard to certain ecological issues could even be harmful.
+He vividly points out that focusing on individual human beings and what they should do regarding certain ecological issues could even be harmful.
 For Vogel (2015), the infamous tragedy of the commons results from the inability to coordinate one’s action with others (consequences then appear in the form of stiff natural facts) (Hardin, 1968; Ostrom, 1999).
 The moral obligation of each individual, in turn, is to make responsible decisions.
-In doing so, he does not focus on individual consumer decisions, as has become so common today, but explores political collectives and their ability to mobilize, in order to generate knowledge that can help organize society in different ways.
+In doing so, he does not focus on individual consumer decisions.
+But he explores political collectives and their ability to mobilize, in order to generate knowledge that can help organize society in different ways.
 In addition, we need a pragmatic approach that enables us to be attentive to the valuation processes at hand and their materialities.
 We argue that dis/assembling value helps to put a spotlight onto the action of valuation.
 Using Liam and Daisy as intermediaries, by focusing on how they enact the value of responsibility, we have shown the multiplicities of value-production, and how value orders compete against each other.
 We thus highlight the limits of adopting a technocratic approach to e-waste and how this contributes to a reassessment of politicisations.

 Limits to a technocratic approach to e-waste